timonus/TJReadLater/Readme.markdown

 ## Authorization

 In order to authenticate a user with a service, simply call `+ (void)authorizeWithUsername:(NSString *)username password:(NSString *)password callback:(void (^)(BOOL success))callback`, once the authorization is complete, `callback` will be invoked on the main thread (if not `nil`) and `success` will indicate whether or not the authorization was successful.
 When successful auth occurs, the username/password combo is stored automatically.
-You can call `+ (BOOL)isLoggedIn` to determine whether or not a user is logged in in the future, and `+ (void)logout` to log out from the service.
+You can call `+ (BOOL)isLoggedIn` to determine whether or not a user is logged into the service, `+ (NSString *)username` to get the currently logged in user's username, and `+ (void)logout` to log out from the service.

 Additionally, the `+ (NSString *)name` and `+ (NSString *)loginLabel` methods are in place to get the name of a given service and what should appear in the login label (i.e. "Username", "Email", or "Username/Email").

 ## Authorization UI

-If manual authorization isn't your cup of tea, TJReadLater provides a convenience view controller for authorization of each service.
-Calling `+ (UIViewController *)authorizationViewController` on a `TJReadingService` provides a view controller that can automatically handle authorization.
-The same `+ (BOOL)isLoggedIn`, `+ (void)logout`, and `+ (NSString *)username` methods work even when using these view controllers.
+If manual authorization isn't your cup of tea, TJReadLater provides convenience view controllers for authorization of each service.
+Calling `+ (UIViewController *)authorizationViewController` on a `TJReadingService` provides a view controller that can automatically handle authorization, this view controller should be presented modally.
+The same `+ (BOOL)isLoggedIn`, `+ (void)logout`, and `+ (NSString *)username` methods work when using these view controllers.

 ## Saving a Bookmark